Rakwool

 Rakwool was an Australian racehorse who carried 73 kg to win the Grand National Steeplechase at Flemington by 20 lengths in 1931.
 It's racing career was ended by injury at the age of six.

 Background

 Rakwool was a bay gelding sired by Woorak, an Australian stallion whose most successful offspring was the Caulfield Cup winner, Whittier.
-His dame, Wollumqua, had produced four previous winners and went on to foal Precocious, which won the VRC Grand National in 1932.
+His dam, Wollumqua, had produced four previous winners and went on to foal Precocious, which won the VRC Grand National in 1932.
 Wollumqua was sold for 625 guineas by her owner A. E. Tyson, to E. Y. Shiel while pregnant with the foal who would go on to be named Rakwool.
 The horse's earliest training was handled by Shiel's daughter, Dorothy.

 Racing career

 Hurdle race

 His first hurdle win was at Moonee Valley, when he surged to the lead from the outset and won.
 During the race, he accidentally caused the death of jockey Hughie Cairns.